KarelZe/thesis/references/obsidian/chapters/🥠Selection of approaches (supervised).md

+Due to a unsatisfactory research situation, for trade calssification (see chapter [[👪Related work]]) we base

+We define the following criteria a model should meet:

+- for comparability

 - nice overview also in [[@levinTransferLearningDeep2022]]
 - survey on transformers for tabular data [[@badaroTransformersTabularData]]
 - Introduce a classifcation that differentiates between supervised, unsupervised, reenforcement learning and semi-supervised learning.